JonmarCorpuz/SecondBrain/Software - Nmap.md

 nmap [options] {<target_ip>|<domain_name>|<target_ip_range>|<network_address><prefix_length>}
 ```

+* `nmap --interactive` can be used to spawn a special shell-like interface

 ## Host Discovery

 * Nmap uses a ping scan to find live hosts on a network